What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 First, implement proper tracking to measure the full customer journey.
 Many auto parts purchases involve multiple research sessions before buying.
 Understanding how to properly track customer behavior through your sales funnel is essential for optimizing campaigns.

 Second, set up audience lists based on user behavior.
-Someone who viewed brake parts but didn't purchase is a prime candidate for remarketing.
-Creating these audience segments allows for more personalized messaging.
+Someone who viewed brake parts but didn’t purchase is a prime candidate for remarketing.
+Creating these target audience segments allows for more personalized messaging.

 Finally, utilize negative keywords aggressively.
 The automotive space has many ambiguous terms.
 For example, if you sell aftermarket accessories but not OEM replacement parts, you’ll want to add terms like “OEM,” “factory,” and “original” as negatives to avoid irrelevant clicks.